glcamillo/model-wrf/README.md

  [--use-hwthread-cpus ]     : use hardware threads as independent cpus
          Default: empty (no use)

- [--use-generated-geogrid ] : use file(s) geo_em.d01,2,3 to the program WPS geogrid.exe.
+ [--use-static-geogrid ] : use file(s) geo_em.d01,2,3 to the program WPS geogrid.exe.
 They must be generated previously and available in this directory: `model-wrf/config-domains/'NAME_OF_DOMAIN'/`

 For each domain/nest there is a file: domain 1 (geo_em.d01), domain 2 (geo_em.d02), domain 3 (geo_em.d03).
 In the end, depends on how many nests are configured in each domain configuration.
 **Important** The default is the program `bin/WPS/geogrid.exe` generate the model terrestrial domains (geo_em).

+ [--use-alternate-data ]    : use hardware threads as independent cpus

  [--use-static-config ]     : the script will use the namelist files in their directories.
 Only need provide the mandatory parameters to verify DIR and INPUT DATA
          Default: use dynamic generation of the namelist files.